SergeevDmitry/swift_app/README.md

 Beginner: Download the starter project files as .zip and extract the files to your desktop.

-Pro: Git clone to your Xcode projects folder.

 ## Quiz Text Strings

         // Creating a quiz item and appending it to the list